30 Practical Paris Travel Tips You Need To Know

 Prioritize your must-dos.

-Make a list of your top 3 attractions and really focus on prioritizing those first thing in the morning.
+Make a list of your top three attractions and really focus on prioritizing those first thing on your mornings.
 Really, don’t underestimate how crowded Paris can get.
 Go to your top attractions and museums as early as they allow to beat the lines.

 You’ll save yourself so many hours, hours that could be spent on exploring other things rather than waiting in line!

-You can find chocolate and pastry classes, hidden Paris bike tours, Taste of Montmartre food tours, ghost and legends night walks, cheese and wine tasting, and more in Paris.
+You can find chocolate and pastry classes, hidden Paris bike tours, Taste of Montmartre food tours, ghost and legends night walks, cheese and wine tasting, and so many more unique activities in Paris.

-During my own trip research, these were some of the ones that stood out to me the most.
-When I get the chance, I’m going to do all of these.
+When I get the chance, I’m going to do all of the above!

 Check out Palais Garnier.